ChorusOne/network-handbook/src/node-software/development-practices.md

 ## Quality assurance

 #### Have a code review process.
-For personal projects, it is expected that developers just write code and push it.
+For personal projects it is normal that developers write code and push it without review.
-However, for node software written in a professional setting, there should be a process for reviewing that code.
+For node software written in a professional setting with the intent of being adopted by commercial node operators, the bar is higher: there should be a process for reviewing changes.
 Ideally that process includes a real review, and not just a rubber stamp acknowledging that some change was made.